 How do sugars affect my body?

-Sugars gives you energy in the form of calories and provides building blocks for other molecules your body needs such as proteins and fats.
+Sugars give you energy in the form of calories and provide building blocks for other molecules your body needs such as proteins and fats.

 What benefits does HFCS provide other than sweetness?

 - Provide texture and enhance “mouth-feel”